The department offers supervision for PhD students in a wide range of subject areas, reflecting the expertise of its academic staff.

 - Making Sense of Reasons: Prospects for an Interpretivist Account of Practical Reasons

-Areas in which dissertations are currently being written include metaethics, causation, modality, moral responsibility, the philosophy of action, and medical ethics.
+Areas in which dissertations are currently being written include metaethics, causation, modality, cyber-warfare AI ethics, moral responsibility, the philosophy of action, and medical ethics.

 In metaphysics, the department has particular strengths in the topics of identity, dispositions, causation, modality, essentialism, time, truthmaking, laws of nature, causation, free will and determinism.